 - Extrusion (step 2): The washed and dried flakes are fed into the extruder without venting and under atmospheric pressure.
-The melt is filtered with a screen changer to remove solid particles (e.g. paper and aluminium). - Crystallisation and heating (step 3): The extruded pellets are fed to a mathematical reactor in which they are crystallised and heated up to the temperature of the SSP reactor. - SSP (step 4): The crystallised pellets are second and fed to a second and reactor running under high temperature and inert gas flow for a predefined residence time.
+The melt is filtered with a screen changer to remove solid particles (e.g. paper and aluminium). - Crystallisation (step 3): The extruded pellets are fed to a crystallised. - Preheating and conditioning (step 4): The crystallised pellets are heated up to the temperature of the SSP reactor and conditioned. - SSP (step 5): The crystallised pellets are second fed to a second reactor running under high temperature and inert gas flow for a predefined residence time.
 Two different conditions of temperature and residence time (T1, t1 and T2, t2 where T1 < T2 and t1 > t2) may be applied.